snigdha1994/snigrepository/README.md

-this is snigs new repo
+this is snigs new repo i am bla bla
+\